PRTTMPRPHT/simple-rich-text/README.md

 ]
 ```

-This function can be used with any regular expression and any flag name, as long as it carries the "global" flag - and only that.
+This function can be used with any regular expression and any flag name, as long as it carries the "global" flag.

 ## Installing